-The Christian Church has honored snakes as a symbol of power and of healing for centuries.
+The Christian Church has honored snakes as a symbol of power and healing for centuries.
 As late as the 16th century, the Catholic Church used snakes as a sign of the cross.
 Now they’re part of the imagery that’s part of New Age mysticism, which is a subset of Christianity that worships nature.
 One source says that the roots of New Age mysticism go back to the 16th-century Jesuit Francisco de Vitoria.
 Vitoria was the pupil of Martin de Montaigne, who wrote a book called The Sickness of Cities, which is considered to be the first work of urban mysticism.
 Vitoria saw that the cities and the cities’ illnesses were a metaphor for life, and people trying to satisfy their deeper spiritual needs.
 Vitoria thought that the cocks of modern Europe (those cities with their smug, self-important, greedy, jealous gods) were like serpents who had swallowed cities whole.
 Cocks are greedy for attention and for power.
 But Vitoria realized that you could cure a city with a snake tattoo.

 There is a whole world of tattoo designs for you to choose from if you decide to wear a tattoo.
 You can choose tattoos from the world of animals, birds, insects, special things and from the world of reptiles.
 Of the lot, many people like having snake tattoos placed on their bodies.
 These snake tattoos are generally found in the ‘creepy crawly’ design category of tattoos.
 The main thing that makes a snake stand out from other tattoos is that they are very much alive like human beings.
-The only thing is that they are cold-blooded and tends to give you shivers.
+The only thing is that they are cold-blooded and tend to give you shivers.

-Besides being creepy, these snakes have many associations with various gods, spirits and the underworld.
-Snakes are generally associated with the different parts of the life cycle that include creation, destruction and eternity.
+Besides being creepy, these snakes have many associations with various gods, spirits, and the underworld.
+Snakes are generally associated with the different parts of the life cycle that include creation, destruction, and eternity.
 And because the snake is an animal that can live on both land and water, they are connected with the two elements of life and accordingly revered.
 This gives all the more reason for one to choose snake tattoos; as a person who is ready for anything in life; be it life or death.

-The most common snakes created as a snake tattoos are the rattlesnake and the cobra.
+The most common snakes created as snake tattoos are the rattlesnake and the cobra.
 Both signify dangerous and poisonous snakes; thus emitting the message that you are a dangerous person to reckon with.
 On the contrary, snake tattoos can also give the message that you are a person who can be reckoned with for protection.

-what do snake tattoos mean
+What do snake tattoos mean?

-Those born under the snake sign have to avoid procrastination and their stingy attitude to money to succeed in life.
+Those born under the snake sign have to avoid procrastination and their stingy attitude toward money to succeed in life.
 It is important for them to keep a sense of humor in life too.
-And according to Chinese folk yore, the person born in the year of the snake is considered to be calm, romantic, gentle and perceptive.
+And according to Chinese folk yore, the person born in the year of the snake is considered to be calm, romantic, gentle, and perceptive.
 There are a few who have a tendency of being prone to sloth and vanity too.
 So it can be seen that with a snake tattoo, you can let others know that you belong to the year of the snake, and accordingly, have the nature and characteristics of a snake person.

-If you choose a snake design, you have to choose it wisely as the tattoo is something permanent in your life which is very difficult to have removed if not needed.
+If you choose a snake design, you have to choose it wisely as the tattoo is something permanent in your life that is very difficult to have removed if not needed.
 Sometimes it proves to be difficult to get jobs if you have a tattoo as many employers think that tattoos don’t project the right principles in an employee.
 So if you have to have a snake tattoo, have it placed in places that will not be seen by the employer when you seek a job.

-Has the snake tattoo done on your back, upper arm or chest where it is more than likely to be covered with your shirt?
+Has the snake tattoo been done on your back, upper arm, or chest where it is more than likely to be covered with your shirt?
 Don’t put it in places that are more prominent and can be seen by the employer like in the forearms.
 And have a snake tattoo only if you are sure you can live it for the length of your life, with it depicting your nature and attitude to life.